SimKat123/Employee_Organizer/ReadMe.md

 To install the necessary dependencies, run the following command: npm i

 ## Usage
 Create a .env file with the management database, the user, and password to access mysql.
-Source the schema and seeds file through sql then run the index.js file using node in the terminal to use the employee organizer.
+Source the schema (need to source the schema.sql file twice) and seeds file through sql then run the index.js file using node in the terminal to use the employee organizer.

-Here is a [video](https://drive.google.com/file/d/1ayEw6LrCakySytyVA1HCiZWYCsS6Ljwt/view) demonstrating the steps to use this Organizer.
+Here is a [video](https://drive.google.com/file/d/1ob-sXvV5wGKqulR3Kk_xHF9e9XCVm4CR/view?usp=share_link) demonstrating the steps to use this Organizer.

 ## License
 This project is licensed under the MIT license.